callistaenterprise/blog-multitenancy/README.md

 The `shared_database_postgres_rls` branch implements the *Shared Database with Discriminator* strategy, using PostgreSQL's Row Level Security.

+### Sharded, shared Database with Discriminator, using PostgreSQL's Row Level Security

+The `sharded_shared_database_postgres_rls` branch combines the *Shared Database with Discriminator* strategy (using PostgreSQL's Row Level Security) with a *Database per Group of Tenants* (Shard) strategy.

 ## How to start a Dockerized postgres database

 All the examples require a postgres database running at localhost:5432.
 Run the following command